shohysie/Bardsong_Switching/README.md

 >----------Allow Image Projections to Perform Bard Songs----------

 In the enhanced edition games, image projections made by Mislead can no longer perform bard songs.
-This component changes it back to the old settings so that the image projections can sing and join the chorus.
+This component changes it back to the old settings so that the image projections can sing and join the chorus.<br>

->----------Custom AI (for bards in this MOD only)----------

-  The Custom AI provides the ability to make brief attacks between playing intervals and maintain the presence of battle songs, but only for bards fixed by this MOD.
-  Select Customize Script BI#BARD in the character's Record interface.

-  Press "V" to switch in three Attackive Modes: Sing songs without attack actions / More singing than attack actions, try to keep songs effective / More attack actions than singing, with songs occasionnally expire.

-  Press "F" to force a bard to sing and attack when invisible.
-As a bards will be visible when he starts singing, this AI tells him to do nothing when invisible, unless "F" is pressed to give a command.
-  This command ends with your invisibility, and "F" should be pressed again next time.

-  Press "B" to cast a memorized protective spell, in the order of Stone Skin, Spirit Armor / Ghost Armor / Armor, Shield, Blur, Protection from Evil, Improved Invisibility (remember to press "F" to active an invisible bard) and Mirror Image.
-  You can press it multiple times to add all BUFFs.
-Existing spells will not be repeated.

-  Press "S" to switch Lingering Mode and Normal Mode.
-The character will greatly increase the attack chance and reduce time of singing in the Lingering Mode.
-  If your bard has acquired an High-Level Ability of Lingering Song, he will automatically enter the Lingering Mode and will not switch back.
-  If your bard gets the ability of Lingering Song by means other than High-Level Ability (such as the Bard Hat in Siege Of Dragonspear), you need to switch to Lingering Mode manually because the game engine does not provide a way to check those means.
-  Please remember to switch back to Normal Mode manually if your bard lose ability of Lingering Song (such as taking off the Bard Hat).<br>
 <div align="right"><a href="#top">Back to top</a></div>

 <hr>